AbsolutOD/newman/README.md

-Newman

-This is the first post I have written of this kind.
-I am introducing a tool I have written at Adkeeper.com to help manage python code.

 History

 Before I joined Adkeeper.com, I was mainly a ruby developer writing a lot of rails and sinatra apps.
 There is an awesome tool written in ruby called Rake.
 You can't work with ruby and not use rake.
 Rake is a great tool that let's you write ruby code to help manage your project.